jvs0888/Binance-p2p/README.md

 ![sql](https://user-images.githubusercontent.com/108722623/224311394-992e5f61-654c-4dee-acee-5687eebe9c29.png)

-To get started you need to add api keys from Google Cloud Console and ID of google sheet
+To get started you need to have api keys from Google Cloud Console and ID of google sheet